brettbeeson/notsolong/README.md

   * revert optimistic score
   * toast: “Couldn’t save your vote”
-* Adding NoSoLong failure:
+* Adding Recap failure:

   * keep text in dialog
-  * toast: “Error saving your NoSoLong”
+  * toast: “Error saving your Recap”
 * Empty state:

-  * No NoSoLongs → show “Be the first to add one”
+  * No Recaps → show “Be the first to add one”

 ---